julianjupiter/julianjupiter.github.io/_posts/2020-09-13-restful-web-service-api-with-spring-boot-and-spring-mvc.markdown

 #### Controller

 And here we have our controller, `ProductController`.
-In this class will we define the endpoints and HTTP method need for our web services.
+In this class we will define the endpoints and HTTP methods needed for our web services.

 `ProductController.java`